Best TV series to watch on Netflix right now (July 2020)

 From original series like Stranger Things and The Crown to old favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-Netflix has been keeping us entertained throughout lockdown, with its wide range of comedies, dramas, reality series and documentaries.
+Netflix has been keeping the nation entertained during the coronavirus pandemic, with its wide range of comedies, dramas, reality series and documentaries.
 However, with so much to choose from, it’s picking from the platform’s vast selection that proves to be the difficult task.

 That’s why RadioTimes.com has selected the biggest and best of Netflix’s offerings to make choosing your TV watchlist less stressful.

 July is proving to be an excellent month for the platform, with the arrival of forgotten gems like Michaela Coel’s Chewing Gum as well as new seasons of The Politician and Dark.
-In terms of pre-existing content, there’s classic favourites like Friends and Shameless (UK), as well as more recent sitcoms Brooklyn Nine-Nine and The Good Place, so there’s something for everyone on the platform.
+In terms of pre-existing content, there’s classic favourites like Friends and Shameless (UK), as well as more recent sitcoms Brooklyn Nine-Nine and The Good Place, so there’s something for everyone.

-Revisit series with upcoming seasons in the work like Stranger Things, The Crown and Sex Education (even if their release dates haven’t been confirmed yet), and re-watch shows which have recently bid us farewell – Schitt’s Creek, Unbreakable Kimmy Schmidt and BoJack Horseman are unmissable treats.
+Why not revisit series with upcoming seasons in the work like Stranger Things, The Crown and Sex Education (even if their release dates haven’t been confirmed yet), and re-watch shows that have recently bid us farewell – Schitt’s Creek, Unbreakable Kimmy Schmidt and BoJack Horseman are unmissable treats.

 You can even use secret codes to explore different genres of TV shows, but don’t worry, we’ve got everything you need here in one place.